robertwayne/dpymenus-book/src/running_examples.md

    > effort to download and learn properly.

 5. Run the bot!

-    ```
+    ```shell
     poetry run examples
     ```

 At this point, the bot should be up and running.
 All the cogs are loaded automatically thanks to [cogwatch]('https://github.com/robertwayne/cogwatch), so you can add the bot to your server and start using commands.
 The next page will list all the available commands and what they do.